Dad

 Diátaxis and LLM-assisted documentation

-why should i even, i could be watching pink flamingoes
+why should i even, i could be watching that pink flamingoes movie

-I absolutely would not want to get in the way of you doing that: I missed an all-night session of John Walters over 30 years ago and am still full of regret.
+I absolutely would not want to get in the way of you doing that: In 1989 I missed an all-night session of John Walters movies at the Scala in King’s Cross and I am still full of pointless, futile regret.
+Don’t make my mistake.
 Go, with my blessing.

 ok i’m back now